 Safety Features

 While all bladeless fans inherently offer a higher degree of safety due to the absence of exposed blades, there are additional features that further enhance child-friendliness.
 A stable and wide base is essential to prevent the fan from easily tipping over, particularly in rooms with active toddlers.
 Some advanced models include an automatic tip-over shut-off mechanism, which instantly turns off the fan if it is knocked over.
-Furthermore, a sturdy, enclosed design ensures that internal components and electrical parts are safely out of reach, minimizing any temptation for curious children to tamper with the device.
+A sturdy, enclosed design ensures that internal components and electrical parts are safely out of reach, minimizing any temptation for curious children to tamper with the device.

 Additional Features